Use of the Library

 - Chronicles of domestic financial and insurance companies and industrial enterprises since the 19th century

-- The collection of the Bank of Finland Institute for Economies in Transition (BOFIT) dates back to the 1980s.
+- The collection of the Bank of Finland Institute for Emerging Economies (BOFIT) dates back to the 1980s.
 The BOFIT collection specialises in research literature on economic reforms, monetary policies, banking systems and international economic relations in Russia, China the Baltic States and Nordic countries.

 From the past